Great Foliage planning questions

 Now! do you just get out of your car and look at the fall colors or do you like to photograph and compose your shots? (check jeff-foliage.com for more details on this). so you need to plan for taking your time at a location to compose shots that are more than just snapshots (what I did on my vacation snaps).

 A year or two back I drove from St Albans VT down route 7 to the Sturbridge village area of Massachusetts. ( this is only 267 miles.
 If you travel on routes I 89 and I 91 and can be done in four hours and 23 min. all on the highway).
 Now before you say, well that means we can cover similar distances in a day!
-I didn’t say you can’t do the distances like that, I just said you want to think about it first and decide if that’s the best use of your time.
+I didn’t say you can’t-do the distances like that, I just said you want to think about it first and decide if that’s the best use of your time.

-I’m not saying you can’t do those places in seven days.
-I’m saying that to do them thoroughly and really enjoy them will take much longer than seven days. besides if you drive straight through you’ll miss one of the few places along the route seven that I have stayed at.
+I’m not saying you can’t-do those places in seven days.
+I’m saying that to do them thoroughly and really enjoy them will take much longer than seven days.
+Besides, if you drive straight through you’ll miss one of the few places along the route seven that I have stayed at.

 Let me put this into perspective we left at 7:30 in the morning and made maybe three short stops for photo ops then I stopped at a farm near Danby VT.
-I had talked to a local businessman, and arranged to photograph his farm.
+I had talked to a local businessman and arranged to photograph his farm.
 I was most interested in his barn and the surrounding area (here is a link to a shot of the barn).

-After this final stop we drove like the wind and picked up a fast food dinner in Bennington.
-Then we drove into the night arriving at out B&B where we spent the next two of days. this whole day comprised of three very short photo ops and one long photo op of one hour.
+After this final stop, we drove like the wind and picked up a fast food dinner in Bennington.
+Then we drove into the night arriving at our B&B where we spent the next two off days. this whole day comprised of three very short photo ops and one long photo op of one hour.
 It ended up being around a 14 hour day for our travel time. it’s up to you how long you spend on the road each day vs. outside the car, exploring and enjoying the scenery.So Route 7 took us one day and we didn’t even cover the more scenic stops along route seven.
 We could have stopped in Manchester Vermont and seen Hildene, the home of Todd Lincoln.
 There is also the Fort at four and probably 1000 other stops that we could have made had there been time.
 To do route seven with an eye to being thorough and enjoying our time in and out of the car we would’ve needed at least 2 to 3 days.

 so to close out this question for today.
 It all depends on you and how far you’re willing to drive in a given day.
 Balancing travel with exploration (and stretching your legs) will determine what you do on any given day.